BennoCrafter/PollMatrixBot/README.md

 ## ✨ Features

 - 🗳️ Create and manage polls directly from your Matrix room
-- ➕ Add or remove items in real time
+- ➕ Add or remove items
 - 🚫 Opt out of polls when you’re not joining
-- 🔒 Close and reopen polls easily
+- 🔒 Close and reopen polls
 - 📋 Check poll status anytime
 - 🧰 Simple setup with Docker or Python